Advice for businesses and jobseekers

 All non-domestic properties in Scotland will get a 1.6% rates relief.
 This relief effectively reverses the change in poundage for 2020-21.

-Retail, hospitality and leisure businesses will get 100% rates relief.
+Retail, hospitality, leisure and aviation businesses will get 100% rates relief during 2021-22.
 To get this relief, a property has to be occupied.
 Properties that have closed temporarily due to the government's coronavirus advice will be treated as occupied.

 Self Employment Income Support Scheme